JuiceFactory22/bitebook_website/EMAILJS_LEAD_MAGNET_TEMPLATE.md

 ### Plain Text Version (for email clients that don't support HTML):
 ```
-🎉 Your Free Coupon is Here!
+🎉 Your Free Coupon is On the Way!

 Hi there!

 Thank you for signing up with BiteBook!
 We're excited to have you join our community of food lovers in the New Haven area.

-YOUR FREE COUPON CODE: FREEBITE2025
+Your free coupon is on the way!

+We will text you 1 coupon for Free Wings at one of our participating restaurants.
+Keep an eye on your phone - it should arrive shortly!

-How to use your coupon:
+Here's How to Use Your Coupon:
-- Visit any participating restaurant (see list at getbitebook.com)
-- Show this email or mention the code at checkout
-- Enjoy your free item!

-Want even more savings?
-Check out our full BiteBook with over $300 in restaurant deals for just $29.99!
+- We will text you 1 coupon for Free Wings at one of our participating restaurants.
+- Present this coupon which is valid for the month of January.
+- If you want more great deals sign up for the full version of BiteBook and get deals at over 25 restaurants.

+Special Offer Just For You!

+We have a special offer for you.
+Sign up now and get the full book for only $19.99.
+Discounted from the standard price of $29.99!

 Get your full BiteBook here: https://getbitebook.com/checkout